-If applicable sewerage must be installed in accordance with the Municipal regulations and Department of Water and Sanitation (DWS) requirements.
+If applicable, the full borne sewerage must be installed in accordance with the Municipal regulations and Department of Water and Sanitation (DWS) requirements.

-- Sewerage management must aim at the prevention of pollution and must be maintained on a regular basis. - Maintenance records must be kept.
+- Sewerage management must be aimed at the prevention of pollution and must be maintained on a regular basis. - Maintenance records must be kept.

-7.7 FIRE MANAGEMENT
+7.6 FIRE MANAGEMENT